Highlights. The cross-border e-commerce consumer market is worth an estimated $1.21 trillion in 2025.

-• Cross-border e-commerce accounts for up to 31.2% of all global online sales.
+• Cross-border e-commerce accounts for approximately 18.8% of all global online sales.

-• 31.9% of online shoppers in the U.S. have purchased from an online retailer in another country in the past year.
+• 31.9% of online shoppers in the U.S. have purchased from an online retailer in another country.

 Cross Border Online Sales